tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 {{% note %}}  If you're interested, the actual `tidy.lm()` source can be found [here](https://github.com/tidymodels/broom/blob/master/R/stats-lm-tidiers.R)!
 It's not too different from the version above except for some argument checking and additional columns. {{%/ note %}}

-With this method exported, then, if a user called `tidy(fit)`, where `fit` was an output from `lm()`, the `tidy()` generic would "redirect" the call to the `tidy.lm()` function above.
+With this method exported, then, if a user calls `tidy(fit)`, where `fit` is an output from `lm()`, the `tidy()` generic would "redirect" the call to the `tidy.lm()` function above.

 Some things to keep in mind while writing your `tidy()` method:

 * Sometimes a model will have several different types of components.
-For example, in mixed models, there is different information associated with fixed effects and random effects, since this information doesn't have the same interpretation, it doesn't make sense to summarize the fixed and random effects in the same table.
+For example, in mixed models, there is different information associated with fixed effects and random effects.
+Since this information doesn't have the same interpretation, it doesn't make sense to summarize the fixed and random effects in the same table.
 In cases like this you should add an argument that allows the user to specify which type of information they want.
 For example, you might implement an interface along the lines of:

 ```r